Ghostbird/html-license-gen/README.md

 Options:
-  --version        Show version number                                 [boolean] --help           Show help                                           [boolean] --error-missing  Exit 1 if no license is present for a package
+  --version        Show version number                                 [boolean] --help           Show help                                           [boolean] --log-level      Configures how verbose logs are, one of the following values:
-                                                      [boolean] [default: false]
+                   error, warn, info, verbose, debug  [string] [default: "warn"] --error-missing  Exit 1 if no license is present for a package [boolean] [default: false]
 ```